aidanmrli/TGMamba/README.md

 ## Usage (key modifications)

+### Data preprocessing
+See the data folder for process_dataset.py.
+The saved processed data will be in the data folder.

 ### Selective SSM

 Mamba is based on a selective SSM layer, which is the focus of the paper (Section 3; Algorithm 2).